egba001/Tech1m-group3-project/README.md

 * React Icons (for icons)
 * React Router (for routing) ![REACT ROUTER](https://img.shields.io/badge/React_Router-CA4245?style=for-the-badge&logo=react-router&logoColor=white)
 * NPM ![NPM](https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white)

+# My contibutions

+* Assisted in implementing the course page (Page 6).
+- Implemented the display of courses and their details in the course page.

+* Assisted in implementing the students page (Page 7).
+- Implemented the display of student details in a table in the students page.

+* Assisted in implementing the payment page.
+- Implemented the display of payment details made by students

+* Contributed to the messages page (Page 9)
+- Implementing the messages page.

 This website includes 9 pages:
 # page1: (welcome page)